Ohio OVI/DUI Defense Attorney

 Ohio Personal Injury Law

-Ohio follows a modified comparative negligence rule (51% bar).
+Ohio follows a modified comparative negligence rule (51% bar) under ORC §2315.33.
 You can recover damages if you were less than 51% at fault, but your compensation is reduced by your percentage of fault.
-The statute of limitations is 2 years from the date of injury for most cases.
+The statute of limitations is 2 years from the date of injury under ORC §2305.10.
 Don't delay—evidence disappears and witnesses' memories fade.

 Misdemeanor Criminal Defense